earowang/rwalkr/README.md

 install.packages("walkrr")
 ```

-You could install the development version from Github using
+You could install the development version from Github using:

 ``` r
 # install.packages("devtools")